 Letter from the MB of the Fund Manager

-Developments such as these fill us with optimism that we can eventually tackle climate change and achieve equality, especially when the courage and clout of governments help to tip the scales in the right direction.
-We would like to thank all our stakeholders for their continuous support, including our clients and investors, the Dutch Ministries of Finance and Foreign Affairs, the NGOs that help us to improve and, most of all, our colleagues for giving their best every day.
+We thank all our stakeholders for their continuous support, including our customers and investors, the Dutch Ministries of Finance and Foreign Affairs, the NGOs that help us to improve and our colleagues for giving their best every day.